towaquimbayo/YVR-Hacks-2024/README.md

 ## Installation

-To install Baaj, follow these steps:
+To install Baaj backend, follow these steps:

 1. Clone the Baaj repository to your local machine: